whatthefork/jetrouter/README.md

 * `namespace`: if defined, the namespace prefixes all routes, e.g. if you set the namespace to “my-api” and then define a route as “comments/published”, the actual endpoint will be “/my-api/comments/published/“.
 * `outputFormat`: determines the routes handlers output format.
 Available values: `auto`, `json`, `html`.
+* `filters_before`: an array of callbacks that are called before every route is dispatched.

 The router automatically hooks itself to WordPress, so once you’ve created the router instance with the configuration that suits your needs, all that is left to do is adding routes.
 After that, the router is ready to dispatch requests.